kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/overview.md

 6. When it finds one, it pauses the `MySQL` object so that the `KubeDB` community operator doesn't perform any operation on the `MySQL` during the scaling process.

-7. Then the `KubeDB` enterprise operator will update resources of the StatefulSet replicas to reach desired state.
+7. Then the `KubeDB` enterprise operator will update resources of the StatefulSet replicas to reach the desired state.

 8. After successful updating of the resources of the StatefulSet's replica, the `KubeDB` enterprise operator updates the `MySQL` object resources to reflect the updated state.

-9. After successful updating of the `MySQL` resources, the `KubeDB` enterprise operator resumes the `MySQL` object so that the `KubeDB` community operator resumes it's usual operations.
+9. After successful updating of the `MySQL` resources, the `KubeDB` enterprise operator resumes the `MySQL` object so that the `KubeDB` community operator resumes its usual operations.

 In the next doc, we are going to show a step by step guide on updating resources of MySQL database using vertical scaling operation.